 - A new member may purchase points 30 days after enrollment if they have some qualifying activity

-- Without qualifying activity, a new member may purchase points only 90 days after enrollment
+- Without qualifying activity, a new member may purchase points only one year after enrollment

-Marriott points purchases are processed by points.com, meaning they don’t count as a hotel purchase for the purposes of credit card spend.
+Marriott points purchases are processed by points.com, meaning they don’t count as a hotel purchase for the purposes of credit card spending.

 Personally I value Marriott points at ~0.7 cents each, which is based both on the ability to redeem points towards the cost of hotel stays, and also based on the ability to convert Bonvoy points into airline miles at a 3:1 ratio (and when you transfer 60,000 Marriott points you get 25,000 airline miles).

-As a reminder, here’s Marriott’s award chart, not factoring in the fifth night free that you get on award redemptions:
+As a reminder, here’s Marriott’s award chart, not factoring in the opportunity to stay five nights and pay for four: